andrew/ultimate-awesome/README.md

 - [awesome-ccamel](https://github.com/ccamel/awesome-ccamel) - A collection of awesome things for me, myself and I.
 - [awesome-osu](https://github.com/cl8n/awesome-osu) - List of awesome osu! resources.
 - [awesome-Radiology-Report-Generation](https://github.com/Clearloveyuan/awesome-Radiology-Report-Generation) - Paper List about Radiology Report Generation and also some medical image captioning.
+- [fucking-Awesome-Design-Tools](https://github.com/Correia-jpv/fucking-Awesome-Design-Tools) - The best design tools and plugins for everything.
+With repository stars⭐ and forks🍴.
+- [fucking-awesome-web-security](https://github.com/Correia-jpv/fucking-awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
+With repository stars⭐ and forks🍴.
 - [awesome-nodejs-keynotes](https://github.com/damminhtien/awesome-nodejs-keynotes) - Awesome Node.js, key notes when learn Node.js, những ghi chú khi học Node.js :tada:.
-- [awesome-strava](https://github.com/dariusz-wozniak/awesome-strava) - A curated list of awesome Strava tools & resources.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-bio-go](https://github.com/dissipative/awesome-bio-go) - A curated list of Bioinformatics software written in the Go language.
 - [awesome-seaport](https://github.com/DonFungible/awesome-seaport) - Developer resources to learn more about Seaport.